-13. Will joint applications made by two or more groups be accepted?
+16. Will joint applications made by two or more groups be accepted?

-The ACDFS will accept joint applications made by two or more groups, but all the applicants must meet the eligibility requirements mentioned in Q12.
-Their respective responsibilities should be stated clearly in the application and a principal applicant should be designated for the administration of the approved proposal.
+The ACDFS will accept joint applications made by two or more applicants, but all the applicants must meet the eligibility requirements mentioned in Q14 of this FAQ.
+Their respective responsibilities should be stated clearly in the application form and a principal applicant should be designated for the administration of the approved proposal.